jielou/data-egineer-path/deliberate_python/notes/inheritance.md

 - `class Manager(Employee, Payroll)` tells python to first search method in Employee class and then Payroll class.
 - `Manager.__mro__` to inspect the order

+## composition vs. inheritance

+- inherirance: tightly-coupled relationship
+- composition: loosely-coupled relationship
+- some guidelines:
+    - use inheritance over composition in python to a clear is-a relationship
+    - use inheritance for interface and implementation of the base class
+    - use inheritance to mixin features
+    - use composition for has-a relationship of the component class
+    - use composition to create components that can be reused by multiple classes
+    - use composition to enable run-time behavior changes

+## last word
+- don't fear failure
+- practice makes perfect
+- plan out a project as best you can and see how far your design takes you.